alpha-tango-kilo/gha-artifact-name/README.md

 | Option name 	| Description                                                  	| Default value        	| Example value 	| Artifact name        	|
 |-------------	|--------------------------------------------------------------	|----------------------	|---------------	|----------------------	|
 | `repo-name` 	| Overwrites the GitHub repository name for something prettier 	| The GitHub repo name 	| Proton GE     	| Proton GE release#42 	|

+## Did you really have to create a GitHub action out of this?

+No, you can get 90% of the way there with a simple bash script within a workflow.
+This just isn't as clean, requiring copy-pasting between workflows, and also needs each workflow's name to be hardcoded in.
+For this interested, the Bash snippet can be seen [here](https://gist.github.com/alpha-tango-kilo/9afd0f78b75ba3a2808de2c84a7fbfff)